Ximmerse/SDK-legacy/Tools/README.md

 ### Steps
 1. Connect Micro port of Power Cable to X-Hawk.
 2. Connect USB port of Power Cable to PC.
-3. Replace X-Hawk's mount by Oculus DK2's (Windows version) and install it to Oculus DK2.
 	> Tip:
 	> - By now, X-Hawk should be connected with PC (Windows) successfully.
 During the process, no extra driver is needed, which will be automatically installed by Windows after plugging it to PC.
 	> - This can be verified via right click `Computer -> Manage -> Device Manager -> Human Interface Devices`, extra HID-compliant device and USB input device will be added.
 	> <div align = center>![](imgs/HID.png)</div>
-4. Connect X-Cobra to X-Hawk.
+3. Connect X-Cobra to X-Hawk.
 This can be done by:
 	1. Turn on X-Cobra by press its power button.
 	2. Put X-Cobra close to X-Hawk.
 It will be successfully connected once it vibrates.
-5. Run tracking HID demo by following steps:
+4. Run tracking HID demo by following steps:
 	1. Download tracking HID demo from [here](https://github.com/Ximmerse/SDK/blob/master/Tools/Tracking_hid.zip?raw=true) (ZIP file).
 	2. Unzip the file to your PC.
 	3. Double click `Tracking_hid -> Tracking_hid.exe` to run.
 You will see the real-time status of X-Cobra (assume two X-Cobras are connected) that are represented by 3D virtual balls in the program window, with FPS information shown in the left bottom.